-HEATING PIPES IN A FRAMEWORK
+HEATING PIPES IN A FRAMEWORK OVER CONCRETE

-Where the water pipes are placed into a plastic holding framework onto the concrete floor, it is feasible to embed them in ARDEX K80.
-The framework must have holes in it to allow the smoothing cement to pass through, and the system MUST also be one that is intended to be used with liquid smoothing cements.
-A number of these systems are intended to work with screeds and so are not suitable.
-Where pipes are embedded in the smoothing cement, after the allowed cure time, the floor must be cycled to make sure there are no leaks or other defects which will cause subsequent problems for the floor covering.
+It is feasible to embed the water pipes in ARDEX K80 where they are placed into a plastic holding framework onto the concrete floor.
+The framework must have holes in it to allow the smoothing cement to pass through, and the system MUST also be intended for use with liquid smoothing cements.
+Some of these systems are intended to work with screeds and are not suitable.

+Where pipes are embedded in the smoothing cement, after the allowed cure time, the floor must be cycled to make sure there are no leaks or other defects that will cause subsequent problems for the floor covering